apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ### `INSERT OVERWRITE`

-To replace data in the table with the result of a query, use `INSERT OVERWRITE` in batch job (flink streaming job does not support `INSERT OVERWRITE`).
+To partially/fully replace a table with the result of a query, use `INSERT OVERWRITE` in a batch job (Flink streaming job does not support `INSERT OVERWRITE`).
 Overwrites are atomic operations for Iceberg tables.

-Partitions that have rows produced by the SELECT query will be replaced, for example:
+Partitions that have rows produced by the SELECT query will be replaced.
+For example,

 ```sql
 INSERT OVERWRITE sample VALUES (1, 'a');
 ```

-Iceberg also support overwriting given partitions by the `select` values:
+Iceberg also supports overwriting designated partitions with the "selected" values:

 ```sql
 INSERT OVERWRITE `hive_catalog`.`default`.`sample` PARTITION(data='a') SELECT 6;
 ```

-For a partitioned iceberg table, when all the partition columns are set a value in `PARTITION` clause, it is inserting into a static partition, otherwise if partial partition columns (prefix part of all partition columns) are set a value in `PARTITION` clause, it is writing the query result into a dynamic partition.
+For a partitioned Iceberg table, when all the partitioning columns are set values in the `PARTITION` clause, the query result will be written to a static partition;
+otherwise, if only partial partition columns (must be the prefix of all partitioning columns) are set values in the `PARTITION` clause, the query result will be written to a dynamic partition.
-For an unpartitioned iceberg table, its data will be completely overwritten by `INSERT OVERWRITE`.
+For an unpartitioned Iceberg table, it will be completely overwritten by `INSERT OVERWRITE`.

 ## Reading with DataStream

-Iceberg support streaming or batch read in Java API now.
+Iceberg supports streaming or batch read in Flink Java API.

 ### Batch Read

-This example will read all records from iceberg table and then print to the stdout console in flink batch job:
+The following example shows a Flink batch job that reads all records from an Iceberg table and then print them to stdout:

 ```java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.createLocalEnvironment();